singhalshubh/AlphaBeta-vs-Minimax/README.md

 The comparison has been made between the minimax and alphabeta tree pruning.

  **Assumptions**:
 1.)
-The tree supports the binary tree i.e. the algorithm is suitable to play a game tic tac toe.
+The tree supports the binary tree.
 2.)
 The input case with which it is compared is : (8 nodes:1,2,3,4,5,6,7,8 as values).
 3.)
 Intialisation of node structure has been specified in the code.